tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 client trusts as issuers of Attestation Results for the server.
-With the results_request extension in the EncryptedExtensions, the server indicates the identity of the Verifier who issued the Attestation Results carried in the `Attestation` handshake message sent after the EncryptedExtensions by the server.
+With the results_request extension in the EncryptedExtensions, the server indicates the identity of the Verifier who issued the Attestation Results carried in the `Attestation` handshake message sent after the CertificateVerify by the server.
 The Verifier identity in the results_request extension MUST contain a single value selected from the results_request extension in the ClientHello.